 The COVID-19 pandemic led to the loss of lives across the world.
 It disrupted the consistency of National Health Expenditures, with massive small-term expenditures in healthcare.

-Apart from the economic impact on the healthcare system, here are a few other noticeable effects that the pandemic left on healthcare facilities.
+Apart from the economic impact on the healthcare system, the pandemic left a few other noticeable effects on healthcare facilities.

 1. Overwhelmed healthcare infrastructure